Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBSolid regional connectivity, though not a primary international gateway like Amsterdam.
+Global Connectivity GradeBStrong regional connectivity, though not as dense as primary European hubs.

-Disaster RiskLow (2.5/10) – as of September 2025Very low exposure to significant natural hazards, supported by strong infrastructure.
+Disaster RiskLow (2.5/10) – as of September 2025Minimal exposure to significant natural hazards, common for the region.

-Sales Tax21% VAT – as of September 2025Standard national rate applies to goods and services in the Netherlands.
+Sales Tax21% VAT – as of September 2025Standard national Value Added Tax rate applies to services.

 Network & Connectivity Ecosystem

-• Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Groningen, as of September 2025.
-Secure, low-latency connections to all major cloud providers are established through private network extensions to Amsterdam.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps located within Groningen, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure through dedicated private network connections to Amsterdam, the primary interconnection point for the Netherlands.

 Power Analysis